 No matter what time of the year you sell, it is always important to seek the counsel of professionals.
 Consult your agent, accountant, and attorney to make sure you have set up the best terms for yourself.

-Don’t stress too much about taxes when selling your house in the Central Valley, whether you sell quickly for cash or go through a traditional MLS sales process.
+Don’t stress too much about taxes when selling your house in Modesto, whether you sell quickly for cash or go through a traditional MLS sales process.
 Odds are Uncle Sam won’t be getting his hands on your profits.